Testura/Testura.Mutation/README.md

 #### DotNetPath

-If you use dotnet as the test runner and Unima can't find dotnet.exe automatically it is possible to set it manually with this property.
+If you use dotnet as the test runner and Testura can't find dotnet.exe automatically it is possible to set it manually with this property.

 #### Mutators